guunna/grank/README.md

     <img src="https://raw.githubusercontent.com/didlly/grank/main/assets/cover.png" alt="Cover image">
 </div>

 Grank is a feature-rich script that automatically grinds Dank Memer for you.
+It is based on [dankgrinder](https://github.com/dankgrinder/dankgrinder).
+Since it has been discontinued and the [recommended fork](https://github.com/V4NSH4J/dankgrinder) has also been discontinued, I decided to make my own version from scratch in Python.

+## Features
+- Free
+- Efficiently coded.
+- Smart - if the user doesn't have a required item to run a command like ```pls pm```, it will buy the required item so long as there are sufficient funds in the user's wallet & bank.

 ## Supported commands (more to be added in the future).
 - ```pls beg```